 In most practices, avoiding food is the only treatment for food allergies — but not here.
-Chad W. Mayer, DO, FAAAAI, FAAP, and Ronda Barak-Norris, MD, FACAAI, have offered oral immunotherapy (OIT) at Allergy & Asthma Institute of Southeast Michigan since 2011.
+Chad W. Mayer, DO, FAAAAI, FAAP, has offered oral immunotherapy (OIT) at Allergy & Asthma Institute of Southeast Michigan since 2011.
 Dr. Mayer was among the first doctors in the country to provide OIT, and he’s on the board of the Food Allergy Support Team (FAST), a group of board-certified allergists representing the original innovators and leaders in the OIT community.
 To schedule an appointment, call the office in Farmington Hills, Michigan, or book online today.

 Food allergies begin when your immune system overreacts to proteins.
 After mistakenly identifying a food protein as dangerous, the immune system develops antibodies to the protein.
 Every time you consume that protein, antibodies trigger the release of chemicals that cause your allergic reaction.

 The most common food allergies in children include:

 Food allergies often start in childhood but can appear at any age.
 Adults are more likely to develop allergies to shellfish, peanuts, tree nuts, and fish.

 Food allergies cause a range of symptoms, including:

 You may develop symptoms within a few minutes or up to two hours after consuming your allergen.